hdlguy/i2c_simple/README.md

 An attempt to write a very simple IIC interface for use in fpga designs.

 ## Status
 Just getting started.
-The may not go anywhere.
+This may not go anywhere.